tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-IntroXmlTei.md

 - Attribute and value: `@type="enthusiastic"`

-# Characteristics of TEI XMl in one slide
+# TEI: Characteristics of TEI XMl in one slide

 - all of XML
 - *must* be valid against the schema TEI all